top of page

 Overview

-Understanding who you are is critical to respecting others and articulating yourself in the world.
+Understanding oneself is paramount to respecting others and effectively expressing oneself in the world.

-Vallejo remains to this day one of the most diverse cities in the United States.
-We want to take advantage of this beautiful opportunity by spreading the art and cultural history of our residents.
-Through educational events featuring local artists, and by providing space for youth of color to practice and display their artistic projects, we hope to develop the spirit that makes Vallejo and its residents so unique and to foster interest in cross-cultural connections.
+Vallejo stands as one of the most diverse cities in the United States, presenting a unique opportunity to celebrate the art and cultural heritage of its residents.
+Through educational events featuring local artists and providing platforms for youth of color to showcase their artistic endeavors, we aim to cultivate the essence that defines Vallejo and its inhabitants, fostering an appreciation for cross-cultural connections.

 Storytelling - podcast